-This image is of a pre-condition in the
+This image is of a pre-condition in the Test domain.

-Domain diagram are provided in three different stereotypes: Test Cut, Test Set and Test Suite.
+different stereotypes: Test Cut, Test Set and Test Suite.
 Management of the domain is as easy as modeling on any diagram.
 The toolbox and shortcut menus provide access to any Test Domain Artifacts.
 In brief, Testpoints from multiple Classes are aggregated into Test Sets.
 Test Sets are then linked to form Test Suites.
 Both Test Cuts and Test Sets are re-usable assets.
 Linking the same Test Set to the one or more Test Suites is a matter of drawing connectors.